So. You want to be an Agent of Change?

 - Required : Documented Master’s degree or higher in Counseling or related field.

-- Required : Documented minimum 2-4 years counseling experience in outpatient therapy, and must have couples experience (different than “family”).
+- Required : Documented minimum 2-4 years experience in mental health at-large, and some actual counseling experience.

-- Required : Documented Licensure as an unrestricted, non-supervision-required Licensed Professional Counselor (LPC) (if in MO) or LCPC (if coming from IL), Social Worker (LCSW), or Marriage & Family Therapist (LMFT).
-NOTE: **Supervision-required/Provisional licensure is not acceptable.**
+- Preferred : Documented Licensure as an unrestricted, non-supervision-required Licensed Professional Counselor (LPC) (if in MO) or LCPC (if coming from IL), Social Worker (LCSW), or Marriage & Family Therapist (LMFT).

 - Preferred : Approved supervisor status